 That’s why I keep my posts planned at least a week in advance in my planner.
 That way, I don’t feel presured to come up with a post out of nowhere every day, and I can keep my pages on brand.

-This section will probably mostly resonate with those in network marketing or sales, but follow up is a huge part of my business.
+This section will probably mostly resonate with those in network marketing or sales, but follow up is a huge part of my small business.
 I have lists for several types of people in my planner.
 For me, those lists include those that have purchased, those that have received samples, and those that have expressed interest and want more information.
 This way, I can keep track and make sure everyone has what they need.